 In an attempt to turn them into something useful large numbers were scrapped and their carriages used for other and newer guns.
 But according to one German source there were several thousands of these weapons built, and large numbers were retained in service; in the hope of providing them with a suitable anti-tank performance the ‘Stick Bomb’ or Stielgranate 41 was introduced.

 This was a large hollow charge bomb of 19lbs weight mounted on a stick, with a perforated tail boom carrying fins.
 The stick was loaded into the muzzle so that the tail boom and fins surrounded the gun barrel.
-A special blank cartridge was then loaded and used to fire the stick bomb to a maximum range of 800 metres.
-Due to its low velocity the normal engagement range was restricted to 300 metres, and the massive hollow charge could penetrate 180mm of armor.
+A special blank cartridge was then loaded and used to fire the stick bomb to a maximum range of 800 meters.
+Due to its low velocity the normal engagement range was restricted to 300 meters, and the massive hollow charge could penetrate 180 mm of armor.

 It is believed that large numbers of these were used with good effect against Soviet tanks, and certainly some were used against British and American armor in Normandy in 1944; where the close country favored the short range of this weapon.

 The normal ammunition was of two types; a steel AP shell with a small explosive charge which detonated after penetration, and a tungsten cored shot.

 Animated 3D model of German 3.7cm PAK 36

 |Type||light anti-tank gun|